Appointments with the North Carolina DMV

 Drivers License Examination

 The driver’s license exam is the only service for which you can make prior appointments.
 This can be done by contacting your local North Carolina DMV branch on the phone; they currently do not offer online appointment services.
-Be sure to do your research; your closest branch may not offer the driving test, and you may have to set an appointment with a further office.
+Be sure to do your research; your closest branch may not offer the driving test, and you may have to set an NC DMV appointment with a different office.

 Times to Avoid Going to the DMV

 Evidence shows that certain days and times are much more crowded at the DMV than others.
 It is best to avoid visits during these periods of high congestion because a simple DMV trip can end up consuming your entire day.
 If possible, try to avoid:

 - The lunchtime rush; try to avoid those who try to make a quick trip to the DMV on their lunch break

 - Mondays and Fridays, as people will want to take care of their errands right before or after a weekend